top of page

 Day 1

 We will land at Marrakech airport around lunchtime, and have a private transfer waiting to take us directly to Aroumd, a charming little village set at 2000m in the Atlas mountains.
 Aroumd is where we will spend our first night in Morocco.
-We will have plenty of time on the first afternoon to either chill out in our accommodation and soak in the stunning mountainous surroundings, or have a gentle 30 minute stroll down to Imlil for a look around the local shops.
-We then take a mule ride back up the valley, via the stunning Imlil waterfalls.
+We will have plenty of time on the first afternoon to either chill out in our accommodation and soak in the stunning mountainous surroundings, or have a gentle acclimatisation hike to Imlil waterfalls and back.

 refuge-Toubkal-Maroc.jpg